 From the industry perspective, blockchain could potentially streamline app approval through the creation of a blockchain based app store that was used instead of (or in addition to) the current Apple App Store and Google Play store.
 The premise is that such a store would be based on a “transparent developer reputation system” that could leverage a decentralized public ledger, theoretically lessening bias and improving approval speed.

 Many people are excited, though, about the possibility of using blockchain to undergird the functioning of a mobile app in other ways.
 For example, blockchain could prove useful for in-app purchases.
 Rather than paying any of a myriad of charges from card-processing fees to app store fees to bank transfer fees, developers could realize more of the money by using app coins that offer peer-to-peer transfer.
 Similarly, it could be employed for mobile payments at large, as cryptocurrency becomes more common.
+And cryptocurrencies like bitcoin are becoming more common, and more people will eventually turn to this type of currency in the future.
+As such, you can learn how to buy bitcoin with Paysafecard (Bitcoin mit Paysafecard kaufen) as this type of card has been known to help establish immediate processing.
+Hence why blockchain might be utilized within a type of mobile app that requires payments.

 Blockchain could also be a game changer for apps that can leverage smart contracts.
 These self-executing contracts that are managed peer-to-peer hold appeal in areas like insurance, real estate, and even crowd-funding.
 Similarly, any app that needs to employ digital records (medical, employee, student) could find blockchain helpful because of its security and immutability.